ptums/tumulty.me-next/_posts/a-light-introduction-top-web-components.md

 ---
 title: A light introduction to web components
-date: "2021-01-17"
+date: '2021-01-17'
-description: "What are web components?
-They are a set of browser APIs that give the developer the ability to create reusable customizable elements within a web application."
+description: 'What are web components?
+They are a set of browser APIs that give the developer the ability to create reusable customizable elements within a web application.
+A browser native way of designing sites in a similar way to using a JS framework.'
-tagLine: "Component based developement with browser APIs"
+tagLine: 'Component based development with browser APIs'
 tags: post
 ---